-Have I said enough?
 Have I said too much?
-Does anyone even care?

-It is a challenging subject and I want to see quality practitioners covering the whole spectrum of being human, and that includes men.
+It is a challenging subject, and I want to see quality practitioners covering the whole spectrum of being human, including men.

-If you want to help support ethical healthy male practitioners or are a male practitioner wanting this kind of support and supervision, please contact me and let’s start talking.
+If you want to help support ethical, healthy male practitioners or are a male practitioner wanting this kind of support and supervision, please contact me and let’s start talking.